Cucumbers Are BIG MONEY When Grown in Portable Farms®

 Each Module contains one Grow Tray, one Fish Tank and one Clarifier.
 The components to make the Module functional also include a special pump and valve system, a control panel, air pumps and related hardware and wiring.

 Labor costs are higher than with lettuce because of the training and harvesting of cucumbers.
 This is true for tomatoes, zucchini, peppers and any plant that requires extra time after planting.
 Lettuces does not, plant it and then a few weeks later harvest it and plant the same place again.
-One person can operate a 10,000 sq ft PFAS if they are only growing lettuce.
+Two people can operate a 10,000 sq ft PFAS if they are only growing lettuce.
 With other bush or vine crops two to four additional personnel are required.